-Dance Studio: A spacious studio equipped with sound equipment, ballet bars and dance mirrors for dance routines and voice classes.
+Dance Studio: A spacious studio equipped with sound equipment, TV for playback, ballet bars and dance mirrors for dance routines and voice classes.
 The studio has extensive natural light and is equipped with mats for use in voice and/or movement based classes and can also be used for rehearsal space.